 Deposits other than those held for unit-linked funds consist of deposits held for the benefit of the Company, which have a maturity of less than 12 months.
-There is no valuation difference under Solvency II and the statutory financial statements.
+Under Solvency II, the maturity date is not relevant, therefore deposits have increased by £0.1m from the statutory financial statements.